arora-amit37/cvrptw_simulated_annealing/README.md

-# Capacitated Vehicle Routing Problem for Waste Collection with Time Windows
+# Capacitated Vehicle Routing Problem for Waste Collection with Time Windows using Simulated Annealing

 ## Introduction